AakanshaSingh0601/AakanshaSingh0601/README.md

 - 🔭 I’m currently working on BlockChain Project
 - 🌱 I’m currently learning Java DSA
 - 💬 Ask me about Java or any tech related stuff
-- 📫 How to reach me: Linkedin-- Aakansha Singh
+- 📫 How to reach me: Linkedin-- https://www.linkedin.com/in/aakansha-singh7/
 - 😄 Pronouns: She/her
 -->